TOAST-DOCS/Gamebase/en/unreal-etc.md

 | zh-CN | Chinese-Simplified |
 | zh-TW | Chinese-Traditional |

-Each language code is defined in the `GamebaseDisplayLanguageCode` class. 클래스에 정의되어 있습니다.
+Each language code is defined in the `GamebaseDisplayLanguageCode` class.

 > <font color="red">[Caution]</font><br/>
 >
 > Gamebase-supported language codes are case-sensitive.
-Gamebase에서 지원하는 언어코드는 대소문자를 구분합니다.
-> Settings like 'EN' or이나 'zh-cn' may cause trouble. 과 같이 설정하면 문제가 발생할 수 있습니다.
+> Settings like 'EN' or 'zh-cn' may cause trouble.

 ```cpp
 namespace GamebaseDisplayLanguageCode